JRC1995/INTER-INTRA-attentions/README.md

 So, I implemented the same standard layer-wise attention mechanism function to calculate the attention weights for previous hidden states.
 This can be said to be <b>intra-layer attention</b>.

-Note: There may have been previous works on intra-layer-attention, but I didn't refer to any such work while making this implementation.
+<b>Note: There may have been previous works on intra-layer-attention, but I didn't refer to any such work while making this implementation.
+This is my personal implementation, and as such it may have differences from other works in the literature that goes by that uses 'intra attention', or something similar motivated by a similar concept. </b>

 # Intra-layer-attention for Encoder